MartinThoma/hwrt/docs/configuration.rst

 * ``dbconfig``: Only important if you want to access a MySQL db to get the data
 * ``dropbox_app_key`` and ``dropbox_app_secret``: Only important if you want
-  to upload data to dropbox
+  to upload data to DropBox

 Example